vulkomilev/oumi/docs/resources/models/models.md

 ## Main Model Interface

-Using the functions {py:func}`oumi.builders.build_model` and {py:func}`oumi.builders.build_tokenizer`, you can robustly create models and handle textual input across diverse architectures.
+Using the functions {py:func}`oumi.builders.build_model` and {py:func}`oumi.builders.build_tokenizer`, you can instantiate models and tokenizers, regardless of their architecture.
 To further configure and customize a model, you can use the {py:class}`oumi.core.configs.ModelParams` class.

 ```python
 # Example using Oumi's main model interface